Annessa Hartman: Education

 Hartman earned an associate of arts degree in hotel and restaurant management from the Le Cordon Bleu College of Culinary Arts in Pasadena, California.

 Career

 From 2008 to 2016, Hartman worked in catering in Los Angeles and Concord, California.
 She moved to Portland, Oregon, to work as an event planner at Portland Center Stage.
 Hartman worked as the catering director at Eurest USA and as a sales manager at Marriott from 2018 to 2020.
 From 2020 to 2022, Hartman worked as the marketplace and retail coordinator for the Native American Youth and Family Center.
 Hartman is also a chapter director at Unite Oregon.

 She was elected to the Gladstone City Council in 2020 and the Oregon House of Representatives in November 2022.
-After voting against a contentious transportation bill in a special session, Hartman announced that she will not run for re-election to the state legislature and will instead run for Clackamas County Commission.
+After voting against a contentious transportation bill in a special session, Hartman announced that she will not run for public office in 2026 due to her illness.